brontolinux/hENC/README.md

 - a configuration for the module, in lib/henc_cfg.cf
 - a CFEngine agent bundle to run the module, you'll find it in module/enc.cf
 - a few CFEngine bodies used in enc.cf, in lib/henc_lib.cf
-- a set of files with classes and variables to represent different systems configurations in your infrastructure
+- a set of text files with classes and variables to represent different systems configurations in your infrastructure

-Not included in the distribution are text files, whose format is based on CFEngine's module protocol, that are read by the module to set/cancel classes and variables.
-Of course, you do want to create these files by yourself.
+The text files, whose format is based on CFEngine's module protocol, are read by the module to set/cancel classes and variables that represent your infrastructure.
+Of course, you do want to create these files by yourself and they are not included in this distribution.
+The format of the files is explained below, along with suggestions about how to build your file hierarchy.

-## How does hENC work? ##

-You pass a list of specially formatted text files to a bundle, the bundle runs a module that reads the files, merges the information in them to remove conflicts, and sets or unsets classes and variables.

-The text files use a subset of CFEngine's module protocol plus a couple of additions.
-Anything else in the file is ignored.

 ## Does it work on my CFEngine installation? ##